Leivos Logo LeivOS Buy

 • Not a package-manager ecosystem.
 Tape ships with a small standard library and a fixed surface.

-• Not a closure language. v1 has no closures and no garbage collector beyond explicit reference counting.
+• Not a closure language.
+Tape has no closures — typed events and function pointers cover callbacks explicitly.

 • Not a Tape-only world.
-Tape interoperates with C through the LeivOS UDSO ABI for the cases where that's needed.
+Tape interoperates with C at library boundaries via platform-ABI trampolines.

-For developers and integrators evaluating LeivOS: Tape is sources-available with your Pro license.
-The grammar and value layout are documented in tree under docs/tape_grammar.md and docs/tape_layout.md.
+For developers and integrators evaluating LeivOS: Tape example sources are available with your Pro license.

 Read more